-Growing up, one of my favorite spots at the grocery store was the Brach’s bulk candy area.
+Growing up, one of my favorite spots at the grocery store was the Brach’s bulk candy or Pick-A-Mix area.
 Decades before the modern bulk candy sections of super-stores, Brach’s kept the old-fashioned general store feeling alive with their candy sales areas.

 Encouraging you to grab a bag and fill it up, the Brach’s kiosks offered a great way to get a nice variety of treats.
 These diminutive delights were varied to my young palette, with some becoming lifelong favorites, while others remaining exotic strangers I would never get to know.

 Some of you out there might remember the Brach’s areas in grocery stores as easy prey for “sampling hands”.
 And I suppose they were good for that, too.
 Though I never sampled off-the-books.
 I was not a confectionery crook.
 Though I recall friends of mine that were.

 As a candy collector, the Brach’s bulk offerings don’t present an obvious appeal.
 Typically lacking any kind of colorful wrapper, logo, or mascot (there are exceptions), the visual appeal of these cello wrapped treats was a combination of the color and shape of the goodies they contained.

 So, as a collector, I was fortunate when I came upon a salesman display of Brach’s bulk offerings, from the era of my childhood, the 1970’s.
 All presented as they were from my candy-isle memories.

 When I first found this display, I will admit to a bit of surprise and wonderment, at the condition of the candy it contained.
 As I will later showcase here on CollectingCandy.com, after a certain number of years, most candy goes bad.
 Let me rephrase that; it doesn’t go bad… it goes downright evil.
 So, when I look at this, even now (it hangs in my living room), I am mystified as to why the candy appears as if it was plucked out of 1976.